What You Need to Know about Mobile App Localization in 2023!

 In addition to the copy used in the mobile app, part of mobile app development, including app localization, is using UX translation.

 UX translation is about translating the microcopy to help users navigate through the mobile app.
-This includes buttons, names of tabs, among other elements in the mobile app localization process.
+This includes buttons, and names of tabs, among other elements in the mobile app localization process.

 A common mobile app localization best practice is using a tool that supports right-to-left languages like Arabic, Hebrew, and others.